 Requirements for Churches and Clergy

 Members of the clergy — including priests, ministers, rabbis, licensed religious practitioners, or any person performing official duties for a church or religious body — are mandated reporters in Vermont when they have “reasonable cause” to suspect child abuse or neglect.
-There is a clergy-penitent exception: if the information arises solely from a privileged/confidential spiritual communication (e.g. confession or counseling intended to be confidential under religious doctrine), the clergy member is not required to report.
+There is a clergy-penitent exception: a clergy member is not required to report if the information arises solely from a privileged/confidential spiritual communication, such as communication:

 Mandatory Reporting Laws